-It seems like almost every month, new articles come out that promote yet another natural remedy to treat hair loss.
-Most of the time, there is limited to no reliable scientific evidence or reputable study backing the benefits of the said remedy on hair growth.
-Consequently, I rarely try to cover such developments on this blog.
-However, every now and again, a natural remedy with some scientific validity does pop up and this week is one of those rare instances.
+Almost every month, new articles come out that promote yet another natural remedy to treat hair loss.
+Most of the time, there is limited scientific evidence backing the benefits of the said remedy on hair growth.

-Last and perhaps of most importance, the scientists also noticed that after the topical application of propolis on the mice “the number of special cells involved in the process of growing hair increased.”
+Perhaps of most importance, the scientists also noticed that after the topical application of propolis on the mice “the number of special cells involved in the process of growing hair increased.”
 Propolis seems to stimulate hair growth by inducing hair keratinocyte proliferation.
 This is quite extraordinary, and further supports the intelligence of many of our ancestors who used propolis for quite a few medical applications.
-It seems like propolis can be purchased at most health food stores and pharmacies.
-Moreover, Several hair products with bee propolis in them have good reviews on Amazon, including Iden Bee Propolis Treatment and Iden Bee Nourished Shampoo & Conditioner Duo Pack.
+It seems like this unique ingredient can be purchased at most health food stores and pharmacies.